What are all-solid-state batteries?

 Advantages of Maxell’s all-solid-state batteries

-Maxell has been developing and manufacturing lithium-ion batteries and micro batteries for many years based on the business with battery design, development, and manufacturing, which continues from the time of founding.
+Maxell has been developing and manufacturing lithium-ion batteries and micro batteries for many years based on our battery design, development, and manufacturing business, which continues from the time of founding.

-Maxell is developing all-solid-state batteries with high performance∗2 and high reliability∗3 by combining analog core technologies of "Mixing & Dispersion (mixing)", "Fine Coating (coating)", and "High Precision Molding & Forming (forming)" cultivated through our business and technology developed in collaboration with other companies, and moreover adding the newly developed process technologies.
+Maxell is developing all-solid-state batteries with high performance∗2 and high reliability∗3 by combining the analog core technologies of "Mixing & Dispersion (mixing)", "Fine Coating (coating)", and "High Precision Molding & Forming (forming)" cultivated through our business and technology developed in collaboration with other companies, and moreover adding newly developed process technologies.

 Maxell is mass-producing ceramic-packaged all-solid-state batteries by utilizing factories, equipment, manufacturing technologies, and know-how of micro batteries and lithium-ion batteries within Japan.